-In order to maintain financial stability, ensure the continuous availability of the critical functions provided by the financial sector, efficiently manage any institutional crises and minimise the use of taxpayer funds for crisis management purposes and establish a framework for the administrative restructuring of distressed financial Institutions, the Parliament has adopted the Resolution Act, according to which the Central Bank shall, in the case of a systemic crisis, notify the minister in charge of monetary regulation and the capital and insurance market if the objective of resolution actions applied by the Central Bank has not been accomplished.
+In order to maintain financial stability, ensure the continuous availability of the critical functions provided by the financial sector, efficiently manage any institutional crises and minimise the use of taxpayer funds for crisis management purposes and establish a framework for the administrative restructuring of distressed financial Institutions, the Hungarian parliament has adopted the Resolution Act, according to which the MNB shall, in the case of a systemic crisis, notify the minister in charge of monetary regulation and the capital and insurance market if the objective of resolution actions applied by the MNB has not been accomplished.

 Based on the notification in his or her decision, the minister in charge of the monetary regulation, capital and insurance market may resolve that the state financial stabilisation instrument is to be applied.
 A state financial stabilisation instrument may take the form of a capital increase or take the form of temporary nationalisation of the shareholdings.
 Upon temporary nationalisation in the context of the state financial stabilisation instrument, the shareholdings in the institution, financial holding company, mixed financial holding company or mixed activity holding company under resolution, having its registered office in Hungary, shall be transferred to the state or a solely state-owned enterprise.
-In the course recapitalisation by the state and temporary nationalisation, it shall be ensured that the institution concerned or the financial undertaking keeps operating on a commercial basis and that on the principle of private investment in the market the role of the state as the owner of the equity elements is taken over by market players through a public auction.
+During the course of state recapitalisation and temporary nationalisation, it shall be ensured that the institution concerned or the financial undertaking keeps operating on a commercial basis and that on the principle of private investment in the market the role of the state as the owner of the equity elements is taken over by market players through a public auction.
+No bank with liquidity problems has ever been fully acquired permanently by the Hungarian state.

-According to the Banking Act, the Central Bank may appoint a supervisory commissioner if the dissolution procedure opens after the date of the resolution, at the same time it passes the resolution of dissolution (if this has not happened earlier).
-The commissioner's assignment shall end at the time when the receiver takes over, and he shall have powers to stop all payments until the time of the opening of the dissolution procedure.
+According to the Banking Act, the MNB may appoint a supervisory commissioner if the dissolution procedure opens after the date of the resolution, at the same time it passes the resolution of dissolution (if this has not happened earlier).
+The commissioner's assignment shall end at the time when the receiver takes over, and he or she shall have powers to stop all payments until the time of the opening of the dissolution procedure.